jimkang/tablenest/README.md

 tablenest
 ==================

 Creates probability tables that expand references to other tables.
-Uses [probable](https://www.npmjs.com/package/probable)and does L-system/[tracery](https://github.com/galaxykate/tracery)-like expansion of references to other rules.
+Uses [probable](https://www.npmjs.com/package/probable) and does L-system/[tracery](https://github.com/galaxykate/tracery)-like expansion of references to other rules.

 It can generate objects and arrays and handle references within those objects and arrays, not just strings.